Sacagawea dollar: Native American redesign (2009–present)

 The program requires that the reverse of the dollar depict a new design every year.
 In order to determine which design to depict on the coins, officials from the United States Senate Committee on Indian Affairs, the Native American Caucus and the National Congress of American Indians, the consulting organizations for the program, appoint a liaison to the United States Mint.
 Between twelve and fifteen themes are selected after consultation with the National Museum of the American Indian and the Smithsonian Institution.
 At this point, the consulting organizations supply the Mint with written comments regarding the themes.
 The suggestions are then sent to the Citizens Coinage Advisory Committee, where a theme is recommended.
 After reviewing the recommendations and input from the contributing organizations, the selected theme is finalized, at which point designs are produced that represent the theme.
 Once designs are created, the consulting organizations and the National Museum of the Native American are consulted, and the designs are sent to the Citizens Coinage Advisory Committee for approval.
 Based on all comments and recommendations received, the Mint selects a final design that is recommended to the Secretary of the Treasury for approval.

-The first coin in the Native American series, issued in 2009, was designed by Mint sculptor-engraver Norman E. Nemeth, the subject being the spread of Three Sisters Agriculture.
-It depicts a Native American woman planting seeds in a field populated with corn, beans and squash.
-Above the woman is the inscription "UNITED STATES OF AMERICA", and below is "$1".

-The design selected for the 2010 reverse was designed by Artistic Infusion Program artist Thomas Cleveland and depicts the Hiawatha Belt surrounding five stone-tipped arrows, along with the inscriptions "UNITED STATES OF AMERICA", "$1", "HAUDENOSAUNEE" and "GREAT LAW OF PEACE".
-The subject of the design is the "Great Tree of Peace".

-The reverse of the 2011 dollar depicts the hands of the Supreme Sachem Ousamequin and Plymouth Colony Governor John Carver holding a ceremonial pipe, along with the inscriptions "UNITED STATES OF AMERICA", "$1", and "WAMPANOAG TREATY 1621".
-The coin was designed by Artistic Infusion Program artist Richard Masters and engraved by Mint sculptor–engraver Joseph Menna.
-The design subject is treaties with tribal nations.

-The theme for the reverse of the 2012 dollar is "Trade Routes of the 17th Century" and the design depicts the profile of a Native American man and a horse in the foreground and a group of galloping horses in the background.
-This reverse design was created by Thomas Cleveland as part of the Artistic Infusion Program and engraved by Mint sculptor-engraver Phebe Hemphill.

-The 2013 dollar commemorates the Treaty with the Lenape in 1778, the first formal treaty between the United States and a Native American tribe.
-The coin depicts a turkey, a howling wolf, and a turtle—symbols of the Lenape.
-Its design was created by Susan Gamble as part of the Artistic Infusion Program, and engraved by Phebe Hemphill.